LambdaTest/Hyperexecute-Nightwatch-Sample/README.md

 Global timeout, testSuite timeout, and testSuite timeout are set to 90 minutes.

 The target platform is set to Windows.
 Please set the *[runson]* key to *[mac]* if the tests have to be executed on the macOS platform.

 ```yaml
 runson: win
 ```

-Nightwatch nightwatch.json file contain the Browser Capabilities to run on the HyperTest grid.
+Nightwatch nightwatch.json file contain the Browser Capabilities to run on the HyperExecute grid.
 In the example, the NightWatch file *BrowserName* run in parallel on the basis of scenario by using the specified input combinations.

 ```yaml
 matrix: